hernorusso/devify-magic/README.md

 Create a database with the following name: `devify-magic`

-Run the migrations to create the DB tables and populate the house table: `npm run migration:run`
+Run the migrations to create the DB tables and populate the house table: `npm run dotenv:run -- [.your.env.file] -- npm run migration:run`

-Check if there are any pending migration: `npm run migration:show` if you run the migrations successfully the above command should output like this:
+Check if there are any pending migration: `npm run dotenv:run -- [.your.env.file] -- npm run migration:show`
+if you run the migrations successfully the above command should output like this:

 ```